jquindiagan/MechaCar_Statistical_Analysis/README.md

 <img src="Resources/PSI_summary.png" width=60% height=60%>

 Individually, however, Lot 3 is the only lot that does not meet those specifications with a variance of about 170 pounds per square inch.
+This may indicate some issues in production.

 <img src="Resources/manufact_summary.png" width=60% height=60%>